 The Capital Plan is used by all levels of SFMTA staff, local and regional transportation funding agencies and policy bodies, other City and County of San Francisco Departments, advocacy and stakeholder groups, and the general public.
 Additionally, the Capital Plan is used as an input to other planning documents and to advocate for the agency's funding needs.
-The Capital Plan provides the basis from which SFMTA advocates for capital funding needs and prioritizes project delivery to governing bodies.
-Figure 2 provides an overview of the basis for the SFMTA Capital Plan.
+The Capital Plan provides the basis from which SFMTA advocates for capital funding needs and prioritizes project delivery for consideration by governing bodies.